FEED

 looks very familiar.
 I have a flat screen monitor just as good as

 the Captain uses.
 Maybe a little more imagination is in order?
-Just
+Just a thought.

+And mining slaves?
 That's a bad sci-fi staple but it's not very well thought

 out.
 A culture like the Romulan Empire wouldn't use slaves